microsoft/api-guidelines/Guidelines.md

 #### 13.2.8.
 The typical flow, push notifications
 1. Client invokes a long running operation by invoking an action using POST.
 The client has a push notification already setup on the parent resource.
 2. The service indicates the request has been started by responding with a 202 Accepted status code.
 The client ignores everything else.
-3. Upon completion of the overall operation the service pushes a notification via the subscription on the parent resource.
+3. Upon completion of the overall operation, the service pushes a notification via the subscription on the parent resource.
 4. The client retrieves the operation result via the resource URL.

 ##### Example of the typical flow, push notifications existing subscription